 The first two tercets follow a pattern of ABA BCB.
 Then, the next two rhyme: CDC EFE.
-Finally, there is the couplet in which rhymes, GG.
-The couplet is referential of Shakespearean or Elizabethan sonnets but the rest of the rhyme diverges somewhat.
+Finally, there is the couplet which rhymes GG.
+The couplet is referential to Shakespearean or Elizabethan sonnets, but the rest of the rhyme diverges somewhat.
 It could be determined that the other twelve lines are a combination of the Shakespearean and Petrarchan forms.

 By the end of the poem, the memories are more like photos than actual experiences.
 The speaker ends by questioning the source of emotions and memories and how one contains, or lets go of them.
 They still exist for him as nightmares, but they have largely faded from his life.

 You can read the full poem here.

 In regards to the meter, the lines do not follow one single pattern.
 The number of syllables jumps back and forth, (as does the location of the stresses) between 10 and 11.
 This feature mimics the every-other-line rhyme scheme.
 That is until one gets to the fourth stanza.
 From that point, until the thirteenth line, there are only 10 syllables per line.
 The poem concludes with one last 11-syllable line.